jonnonz1/nz-statute-book/acts/public/1993/financial-reporting-act-1993.md

 ### 35AC Status and publication of exemptions under section 35A
 (1) An exemption granted under section 35A—
-  (a) is a regulation for the purposes of the Regulations (Disallowance) Act 1989; and (b) must be presented to the House of Representatives under section 4 of that Act.
+  (a) is a disallowable instrument for the purposes of the Legislation Act 2012; and (b) must be presented to the House of Representatives under section 41 of that Act.
-(2) A class exemption (but not any other exemption granted under section 35A) is a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+(2) A class exemption (but not any other exemption granted under section 35A) is a legislative instrument for the purposes of the Legislation Act 2012.
 (3) An exemption granted under section 35A that is not a class exemption must, as soon as practicable after it is granted, be—
   (a) published on an Internet site maintained by or on behalf of the FMA; and (b) notified in the Gazette; and